Principal component analysis and sparse polynomial chaos expansions for global sensitivity analysis and model calibration: application to urban drainage simulation

-The quantification of uncertainty has become an integral aspect of computational science and engineering in the last years \cite{Uncertainty:Smith2014,Uncertainty:Soize2017}.
+The quantification of uncertainty has become an integral aspect of computational science and engineering in the last two decades \citep{Uncertainty:Smith2014,Uncertainty:Soize2017}.
 Algorithmic advances on the one hand and hardware improvements on the other hand allow for an increasingly detailed simulation of complex systems.
 That the underlying models are hardly perfect and the model parameters are barely known with certainty prompts scientist and engineers to conduct an end-to-end analysis of the encountered errors.
 This process, for which one commonly relies on probability theory, is known as \emph{uncertainty quantification} (UQ).

 Nowadays, the study and possible reduction of uncertainties are important to virtually all engineering fields.
 Some UQ applications can be found in \cite{Uncertainty:Bijl2013,Uncertainty:Sarkar2017} for instance.
-Due to the prevalence of uncertainties in the mathematical modeling and numerical simulation of environmental and water systems, UQ is of special importance to hydrological disciplines \cite{Physics:Beven2009,Physics:Beven2012}.
+Due to the prevalence of uncertainties in the mathematical modeling and numerical simulation of environmental and water systems, UQ is of special importance to hydrological disciplines \citep{Physics:Beven2009,Physics:Beven2012}.
 Recent reviews of UQ in the latter context are for example found in \cite{Hydro:Refsgaard2007,Hydro:Deletic2012,Hydro:DeChant2014}.

 The overall goal of UQ is the fair assessment and subsequent improvement of the accuracy of predictive models.
-This provides the basis for model-assisted decision making \cite{Hydro:Ascough2008,Hydro:Uusitalo2015} and real-time control \cite{Hydro:Garcia2015}, which ultimately supports the effective management of engineered and environmental systems.
-In this sense, the thorough analysis and treatment of uncertainty is an ambitious project whose realization typically involves a variety of sub-tasks.
-These standard UQ tasks encompass uncertainty forward propagation \cite{Hydro:Lei1994,Hydro:Gabellani2007}, sensitivity analysis \cite{Hydro:Baroni2014,Hydro:Pianosi2016} and Bayesian statistical inference \cite{Hydro:Huard2006,Hydro:Fernandes2017}.
+This provides the basis for model-assisted decision making \citep{Hydro:Ascough2008,Hydro:Uusitalo2015} and real-time control \citep{Hydro:Garcia2015}, which ultimately supports the effective management of engineered and environmental systems.
+In this sense, the adequate representation, thorough analysis and treatment of uncertainty is an ambitious project whose realization typically involves a variety of sub-tasks.
+These standard UQ tasks encompass expert elicitation \citep{Uncertainty:Ayyub2001,Uncertainty:OHagan2006}, uncertainty propagation \citep{Hydro:Lei1994,Hydro:Gabellani2007}, sensitivity analysis \citep{Hydro:Baroni2014,Hydro:Pianosi2016} and Bayesian analysis \citep{Hydro:Huard2006,Hydro:Fernandes2017}.